michaelgruczel/my-tutorials/company-kaizen/README.md

 People and responsibilities:

-Identify the persons you need to do the maping, which persons do you need to cosult in case, ensure that they are onbaord.
+Identify the persons you need to do the maping, which persons do you need to consult in case, ensure that they are onboard.
 Who will sponsor it and who will facilitate it and at the end who is responsible to drive it ?

 Value and KPIs: